 There’s nothing like a good mouthful of vegetables to keep yourself healthy and happy.
 These Thai salads are not only nutritious but also very diverse in taste and ingredients.

 Thai crab salad is a delightful summer treat you won’t want to miss out on.
-In Thailand, it is often made with grapefruits or pomelos.
+People often make it with several native fruits in Thailand, such as grapefruits or pomelos.
 However, if you can’t find these tropical fruits nearby, using mango will still give a similar authentic taste.

 This salad is a delicate medley of sweet, salty, sour, sour, and bitter.
 It offers a great range of flavors that immediately invades your senses at first taste.
 Have a light summer meal with it besides a cold glass of white wine or beer.